Salesforce Sales Cloud Integration to Sync Audience

 Integration between the Infobip platform and Salesforce provides strong grounds for a meaningful relationship with your customers.

 - A Salesforce user with permissions to edit leads and contacts, API calls, and add connected apps.

-One of the foundations of an effective and successful communication with customers is the accessibility of the user information.
+One of the foundations of effective and successful communication with customers is the accessibility of user information.
 The user data you have stored in the Salesforce tool can be integrated with our People module in a flash and in a way that does not allow much space for errors.
 Even when there are some glitches in the synchronization process, you will be informed how to fix them quickly so nothing falls through the cracks.

 Synchronization is continuous in the sense that Salesforce and People are always up to date with the latest changes that happen in one of the systems.
 If any person attribute is changed on one platform, the change will be mirrored on the other, because our mapping feature takes care of the data matching.

 So, you can now concentrate on creating and sending messages to the relevant audience without the hassle of the manual importing of leads or contacts.
 What`s more, the audience can be efficiently segmented for campaigns based on different characteristics (attributes) and you will never have to worry about sending a message to the wrong people.

 Salesforce integration is free of charge.

 Salesforce Integration With People Module

 Your first step on the way to integration between People and Salesforce is the Apps marketplace available on the Infobip web interface.

 The following Salesforce editions with enabled API access are supported: Enterprise Edition,